 Preparation and demonstration of meals using Asian goals, cooking techniques, food, and equipment.
 Students will learn to distinguish between the cuisines of China, Japan, Korea, India, Thailand, Vietnam, Indonesia, and Phillipines.
 Also, they will explain how the culture and history effects those cuisines.
 Prerequisite: CAHT 103.
 Lab fee of \$100 is required.
-[Fall, Spring] [3 credits] Contact hours: 5
+[Fall, Spring] Applied Learning - Other [3 credits] [5 contact hour(s)]